julianromli/dorofy/README.md

     ```
     The application should now be running on `http://localhost:8080`.

+## Analytics Filters

+Dorofy includes a Productivity Analytics sheet for reviewing your focus sessions and completed tasks.

+- In the "Completed Tasks Log" card, use the range dropdown to filter:
+  - Last 7 days
+  - Last 30 days
+  - Specific month (a month picker appears)
+- The log is scrollable and the cards have responsive heights to prevent overlapping content on smaller screens.
+- Open the Analytics sheet from the header and adjust the dropdown(s) to change the view.

 ## 🙏 Acknowledgments

 - This project was originally created by **Faiz Intifada**.